neoforged/Documentation/versioned_docs/version-1.20.4/misc/keymappings.md

 ```

 :::note
 If the key mapping should not be mapped to a default, the input should be set to `InputConstants#UNKNOWN`.
-The vanilla constructor will require you to extract the input code via `InputConstants$Key#getValue` while the Forge constructor can be supplied the raw input field.
+The vanilla constructor will require you to extract the input code via `InputConstants$Key#getValue` while the NeoForge constructor can be supplied the raw input field.
 :::

 ### `IKeyConflictContext`